HackerRouter/HackerRouter/README.md

 - Some problems with learning.
 - Translating a game called [Buddy Simulator 1984](https://store.steampowered.com/app/1269950/Buddy_Simulator_1984/), we've only got 3 people in our localization team.
 - Some psychological problems.
-Honestly, I just can't admit that I'm not so perfect.
-I don't want to be an antisocial guy.
-I don't know how to stop thinking about some violent things.
-Damn it.
+I'm so damn tired these days.